Reliant Funding Review

-Reliant doesn’t offer much information about its leasing structure, but expect a slower and more traditional approach to its underwriting process compared to the company’s other products.
+Reliant doesn’t offer much information about its equipment leasing structure but expect a slower and more traditional approach to its underwriting process compared to the company’s other products.

-Reliant’s application process begins with requesting a quote on its site.
+Reliant’s application process begins by requesting a quote on its site.
 This involves submitting your name, phone number, email address, business name, years in business, and gross annual sales.

 Once you’ve received your quote, you can follow up with the representative who gave it to you.
 If you decide to accept Reliant’s initial offer, expect to have to provide corroborating information about your business and income in the form of bank statements.
 You should also expect to have your credit checked.

 Time to funding varies by product.
-Short-term loans and merchant cash advances can be approved within hours, with funds dispersed as soon as the next business day.
-Equipment financing, however, can take up to a month to approve, with funds dispersed three to five days after approval.
+Short-term loans and merchant cash advances can be approved within hours, with funds disbursed as soon as the next business day.
+Equipment financing, however, can take up to a month to approve, with funds disbursed three to five days after approval.

 Sales & Advertising Transparency

 Reliant provides a few useful details under the FAQ heading of its website, but you’ll probably need to speak to a representative to get all the info you need to make a decision.
-More confusing for customers, however, is the company’s mail strategy, which involves sending an unsolicited credit card-like item to prospective clients.
-This is meant to advertise Reliant’s line of credit product.
+More confusing for customers, however, is the company’s mail strategy, which involves sending an unsolicited credit-card-like item to prospective clients.
+It’s meant to advertise Reliant’s line of credit product.